-Trekking Annapurna Circuit offers a cross-section of the Nepal Himalayas.
+This Annapurna trek is one of the classics of the world.
+Trekking Annapurna offers a cross-section of Nepal Himalaya.
 The mountain views throughout encompass some of the highest peaks in the world.
 They include Lamjung, Himalchuli, Manaslu, Dhaulagiri, Annapurna and Machapuchare.
+We included this trek in our choice of 7 Best Annapurna Treks in Nepal.